Hilary Cronin is a London-based soprano enjoying a freelance career of opera and ensemble singing.

 In Trinity Laban Opera Scenes, Hilary sang Tina in Flight, Rosmene in Imeneo, Vitellia in La Clemenza di Tito, Lisette in La Rondine, and La Musique in Les Plaisirs de Versailles.

 Next summer, Hilary will cover the role of Donna Anna in Mozart’s Don Giovanni and sing chorus in Verdi's La Traviata for Nevill Holt Opera.
-Hilary will sing the role of Une Ombre in Rameau's Castor et Pollux with The Opera Company and Baroquestock.
+In April 2021, Hilary will sing the role of Une Ombre in Rameau's Castor et Pollux with The Opera Company and Baroquestock.

 Hilary took part in a masterclass with Dame Felicity Lott at the 2014 Three Choirs Festival in Worcester, with Dame Emma Kirkby and with Michael Chance at The Royal Greenwich International Early Music Festival, Kathryn Harries, Janis Kelly, and with Susan Bullock as part of the British Youth Opera 2020 Summer Festival.
 Hilary will be training with British Youth Opera on the Serena Fenwick Programme this autumn.